 BS in Nutritional Science

-Impaction Criteria for Change of Major Applications in the Nutrition, Food Science,
+Impaction Criteria for Change of Major Applications

 The term "impaction" is used to refer to the circumstance in which the number of students applying to a campus or department exceeds the available spaces and an enrollment limit is in effect.
 Various selection criteria are then employed when processing students for admission.
 There is an enrollment limit in effect for the Nutritional Science majors and minors.
 The current selection criteria and instructions can be found below.

 There are a series of prerequisite tests, depending on the enrollment status, that students are required to take before entering specific classes.
 A current issue of SJSU Schedule of Classes provides test dates and more information about the below tests.

 For more information, go to the SJSU Testing Office website.